-- Upon the activation of the School Emergency Response Team, the Superintendent of Schools or their designee, shall be notified and where appropriate, local emergency officials shall also be notified. - Whenever the Building-Level Emergency Response Plan is activated and results in the closing of a school building within the district, the Superintendent of Schools or their designee shall provide timely notification to the BOCES District Superintendent, who shall be responsible for notifying the commissioner.
-In the situation of routine snow emergency days, such information will not be provided to the commissioner.
-The BOCES District Superintendent will notify the commissioner as soon as possible and shall provide such information that the commissioner requires in a manner prescribed by the commissioner. - County and state resources supplement the District's emergency action planning in a number of ways: - o State and local law enforcement provide building reviews and employee training. - Local law enforcement and emergency services participate in planning and training exercises and develop strategies for managing Building-Level emergencies. - A protocol exists for the District to use certain facilities for sheltering during times of emergencies. - o A protocol exists for the use of county mental health resources during post incident responses.
+- Upon the activation of the School Emergency Response Team, the Superintendent of Schools or their designee, shall be notified and where appropriate, local emergency officials shall also be notified. - Whenever the Building-Level Emergency Response Plan is activated and results in the closing of a school building within the District, the Superintendent of Schools or their designee shall notify the Commissioner as soon as possible and shall provide such information as the Commissioner may require in a manner prescribed by the Commissioner.
+In addition, the District's Superintendent of Schools or their designee shall provide timely notification to the BOCES District Superintendent.
+In the situation of routine snow emergency days, such information will not be provided to the Commissioner. - County and state resources supplement the District's emergency action planning in a number of ways: - o State and local law enforcement provide building reviews and employee training. - o Local law enforcement and emergency services participate in planning and training exercises and develop strategies for managing Building-Level emergencies. - A protocol exists for the District to use certain facilities for sheltering during times of emergencies. - o A protocol exists for the use of county mental health resources during post incident responses.